Battle in the Bay of Matanzas: Overview

 Altogether, Hein captured 11,509,524 guilders (half a billion Euros in today's money; £1 million using sterling/guilder exchange rates in the 1620s) of booty in gold, silver, and expensive trade goods, such as indigo and cochineal, without any bloodshed.

 The Dutch didn't keep their prisoners: they gave the Spanish crews ample supplies for a march to Havana.
 The released men were surprised to hear the admiral personally giving them directions in fluent Spanish; Hein after all was well acquainted with the language as he had been a Spanish prisoner after 1603.
 The taking of the treasure was the Dutch West India Company's greatest victory in the Caribbean.

 Aftermath

-The money funded the Dutch army for eight months, allowing it to capture the fortress 's-Hertogenbosch, and the shareholders enjoyed a cash dividend of 50% for that year.
+The major effect of this Spanish treasure fleet major hjacking was the growing reluctance of the Spanish to antagonise German Protestants as the Eighty Years' War had now shifted in favour of the Dutch Republic.
+In the contexts of the subsequent Thirty Years' War, fighting in Italy also diverted Spanish resources from their operation in Netherlands, allowing Frederick Henry to besiege 's-Hertogenbosch in 1629.
+Imperial intervention could not prevent its fall.

 Hein returned to the Netherlands in 1629, where he was hailed as a hero.
 Watching the crowds cheering him standing on the balcony of the town hall of Leiden he remarked to the town mayor: "Now they praise me because I gained riches without the least danger; but earlier when I risked my life in full combat they didn't even know I existed."
 He was the first and last to capture such a large part of a Spanish "silver fleet" from the Americas, these fleets being very well-protected.